-The free availability and accuracy of the GPS signals for location and timing, combined with the low cost of receiver chipsets, has made GPS the preferred solution for a very wide and growing range of civilian applications.
+The free global availability and accuracy of GPS signals for positioning and timing, combined with the low cost of receiver chipsets, has made GPS the preferred solution for a very wide and growing range of civilian applications.

-At present, road transport applications are the majority users of GPS signals – for commercial fleet management and freight tracking, taxi services, public transport monitoring and passenger information, and emergency vehicle location, dispatch and navigation.
-Consumers have widely adopted in‑car GPS navigation systems and most automobile manufacturers now release new vehicles with optional factory-fitted GPS.
+Based on the number of GPS receivers sold globally, road transport applications are the majority users of GPS positioning – for commercial fleet management and freight tracking, taxi services, public transport monitoring and passenger information, and emergency vehicle location, dispatch and navigation.
+Private car owners have also widely adopted in‑car GPS navigation systems and most automobile manufacturers now release new vehicles with optional factory-fitted GPS.

 3. Shipping & Rail Transport

-Scientific applications of GPS are widespread and include environmental and atmospheric monitoring, animal behaviour studies, botanical specimen location, meteorology and climate research.
-GPS is used in agriculture and fisheries for land area mapping, yield monitoring, precision planting, spraying and harvesting, autonomous vehicle control and to monitor fishing limits.
+Scientific applications of GPS are widespread and include environmental and atmospheric monitoring, animal behavior studies, botanical specimen location, meteorology and climate research.
+GPS is used in agriculture and fisheries for land area mapping, yield monitoring, precision planting of crops, spraying and harvesting, autonomous vehicle control and to monitor fishing limits.

 6. Heavy Vehicle Guidance

-In open-cut mines, GPS is integrated into applications developed by companies such as Leica Geosystems, Topcon Positioning Systems and Trimble/Caterpillar for vehicle guidance, tracking systems and mine asset management systems.
+In open-cut mines, GPS is integrated into applications developed by companies such as Leica Geosystems, Topcon Positioning Systems and Trimble/Caterpillar for vehicle guidance and tracking, and mine asset management systems.

-In these professional applications, GPS information is captured by sophisticated IT systems and meshed with other engineering requirements to provide multi-function guidance and control systems.
+In these professional applications, GPS information is captured by sophisticated IT systems and meshed with other engineering applications to provide multifunction guidance and control.

 7. Surveying, Mapping and Geophysics

 Professional, survey-grade GPS receivers, capable of utilising signals from both L1 and L2 GPS frequencies, can be used to position survey markers, buildings, bridges and other large infrastructure.
-GPS is widely used in mapping, including aerial mapping, and other GIS applications.
+GPS is widely used in mapping, including aerial mapping, and other Geographical Information System (GIS) applications.
 In geophysics, GPS is used to time stamp seismic activity and to monitor position changes in sensitive physical formations such as volcanoes and earthquake fault lines.